 With a financial cushion to fall back on, you won’t have to scramble to find a sizable sum of money in a pinch.
 Instead, the money needed will be easily accessible.

-What Exactly is an Emergency Fund?
+What Is An Emergency Fund?

 - A car accident (or any kind of accident).
 There could potentially be both medical bills and car repairs.

 - A job opportunity that requires an expensive move across the country.